 The TTVP also regularly spot checks canned/pouched tuna products in retail stores throughout the country to verify the authenticity of the dolphin-safe label and/or to verify that the product has been imported into the United States legally.
 After randomly purchasing an individual item, the TTVP asks the importer, distributor or canner to supply the necessary documentation to substantiate its dolphin-safe claims.

-In August 2018, TTVP staff conducted their most recent retail market spot checks by purchasing dolphin-safe labeled tuna products in California.
-The TTVP review of the submitted documentation verified that the tuna products were eligible to be labeled dolphin-safe in the U.S. marketplace.
+In October 2019, TTVP staff concluded a retail market spot check.
+Retail samples of dolphin-safe labeled tuna product were purchased in Connecticut, Delaware, Maine, Maryland, Massachusetts, New Hampshire, New Jersey, New York, Oregon, Rhode Island, Vermont, and Washington.
+TTVP review of submitted documentation by processors and/or importers verified that the tuna products were eligible to be labeled dolphin-safe in the U.S. marketplace.

 The following links provide more information about the spot checks: